deliciousinsights/git-stree/README.md

   * Completion likely doesn't work on zsh just now, and perhaps not well on msysGit / Cygwin environments.
   * Just like `git-subtree`, we advise strongly you keep local updates to your subtree in their own dedicated commits, to facilitate backporting some of these to the subtree's remote.
   * Subtree settings currently remain local to your repo (in your local Git configuration).
-Work is ongoing to provide subcommands facilitating the versioning and sharing of stree setttings.
+Work is ongoing to provide subcommands facilitating the versioning and sharing of stree settings.

 ## Contributing